Dinesh-Narasimhan/GeoSentioMap-bolt.new/README.md

 ---

-**Built with ❤️ using React, TypeScript, Tailwind CSS, and ONNX Runtime Web**
+**Built with ❤️ using React, TypeScript, Tailwind CSS, and ONNX Runtime Web**"# bolt"